-Fixing a leaking pump may be as simple as tightening the fasteners around the joint.
-In other cases, the mechanical seal or gasket may need replacing.
+A leaking pump is an immediate red flag.
+Excessive pressure, temperature, or corrosion can loosen the seals and joints, allowing fluid to escape.
+Fixing a leaking pump can be as simple as tightening the fasteners around the joint.
+However, in other cases, the mechanical seal or gasket may need replacing.

 Have you noticed a significant reduction in pump flow?
 Is it taking your pump longer to do its job?

-There are several possible causes of flow reduction.
-Some of the most common include:
+There are several causes of flow reduction.
+Some of the most common include the following.

-- Damaged or worn impeller, wear plate or wear ring
+- Damaged impeller, wear plate, or wear ring

 - Leaking gasket